FOR FREE PEOPLE

 Watch footage of the violence here:

-In video of other attacks last night, a victim is struck and lays injured on the ground, seemingly unconscious.
+In video of other attacks last night, a victim is struck and lies injured on the ground, seemingly unconscious.
 A father can be seen fleeing with his son.
 A man jumps into one of Amsterdam’s canals to escape his assailants.
 In the recording, where he is forced to say “Free Palestine,” his assailants laugh and jeer that he is a “cancer Jew”—a classic slur in Dutch, where both diseases and the Jewish ethnicity are deployed as put-downs.

 Much about the origins of the attack are still unclear, but early reports suggest that it was carried out by youth gangs from the Dutch Moroccan and Dutch Turkish community, and was orchestrated in advance.
 Visiting Israelis report being ambushed by groups of 10 to 15 masked assailants in various alleys.
 Fleeing Israelis told Channel 12’s Elad Simchayoff that “Amsterdam police instructed [Israelis] not to go by taxis.
 Police officers told fans that taxi drivers in the city are helping organize the riots and assisting the gangs.”